Fixed Points of the Josephus Function via Fractional Base Expansions: Main Results and Motivations

-It remains an open question whether: (i) the base $3/2$ expansions of $n$ and $n_p^{(\ell+1) }$, together with the information of $\overline{m}_\ell$, can be used to solve the Josephus problem, $J_3(n)$.
-Equations (9) and (10) in \cite{Bel} may provide a method to determine the base $3/2$ expansion of $J_3(n)$; (ii) the fixed points of the Josephus function \( J_4 \) admit a recursive digit formula when expressed in base-$4/3$ number system.
-Exploring such a representation could reveal a structural pattern, analogous to those observed in the base $3/2$ expansions of the fixed points of \( J_3 \), which generalize the case of \( J_2 \) in base \( 2 \). \end{remark}
+Two directions remain open.
+First, whether the base $3/2$ expansions of $n$ and $n_p^{(\ell+1)}$, together with $\overline{m}_\ell$, can be used to compute $J_3(n)$ directly; equations (9) and (10) in \cite{Bel} may provide a starting point.
+Second, whether the fixed points of $J_4$ admit a recursive digit formula in base $4/3$; such a representation could reveal structural patterns analogous to those found for $J_3$ in base $3/2$, which in turn generalize the case of $J_2$ in base $2$.